joyceytang/joyceytang/_pages/about.md

   - /about.html
 ---

 Hi, I'm Joyce Yaqing Tang (汤雅晴).
 I currently serve as a Lab Manager in the [Gwilliams Laboratory of Speech Neuroscience](https://gwilliamslab.stanford.edu "GLySN Lab") at Stanford University.
-My research centers on the cognitive mechanisms underlying sentence-level language processing in bilingual speakers, and how computational modeling can deepen our understanding of this process.
+My main research interest centers on understanding the cognitive mechanisms underlying continuous language processing in bilingual speakers, and how computational modeling can deepen our understanding of this process.

 I received my B.S. in Cognitive Science from the University of California, San Diego, where I had the opportunity to work with Dr. Seana Coulson and Dr. Anne Beatty-Martínez.
 Prior to my transition to UCSD, I studied at the University of California, Davis, where I was advised by Dr. Tamara Swaab.